cathstyles/loomio-docs/oric/src/for-success.md

 You could even set up **a subgroup for all your members**—so as directors you can share information and engage with the broader membership.

+With all that in mind, a cautionary note: while you are still new to Loomio, we encourage you to focus on your parent group, and getting all board members to engage in open, constructive idea-sharing and responding.
+Remember that there are other features that might work better than a subgroup for organising your work, such as tags (for grouping threads related to a particular topic, so you can easily find them all again later) and private threads (for private discussions).

 ---

 ## When should we invite outsiders in?